-Sundowning is an increase in agitation, distress, or confusion that may affect people with dementia at certain times of the day.
+Sundowning can occur at any stage of dementia but is more common in the middle or later stages.
+It is an increase in agitation, distress, or confusion that affects some people at certain times of the day.

 People with dementia may experience certain symptoms toward the end of the day, such as:

 Factors that may play a role in sundowning include:

 Changes in the brain that occur with dementia may also contribute to sundowning, such as changing the biological clock.